DELIVERY: DE, BE, NL - 100% HALAL - FRESH - FREE DELIVERY FROM €150

 What are macronutrients?

-Macronutrients, often abbreviated as "macros," are the building blocks of our diet that are essential for the functioning of the body.
-They provide energy and are crucial for processes such as muscle recovery, fat burning, and the preservation of a healthy metabolism.
-Especially for athletes and conscious eaters, insight into macronutrients is essential, especially when you want to prepare your own meals or use ready-made sports meals to achieve your goals.
+Macronutrients, often abbreviated as "macros," are the building blocks of our diet that are essential for the body's functioning.
+They provide energy and are crucial for processes like muscle recovery, fat burning, and maintaining a healthy metabolism.
+Understanding macronutrients is especially essential for athletes and mindful eaters, especially if you want to prep your own meals or use ready-made sports meals to achieve your goals.

 What is the difference between macronutrients and micronutrients?

-Macronutrients are the nutrients that your body needs in large quantities, such as proteins, carbohydrates and fats.
-Micronutrients, such as vitamins and minerals, are equally important but are used in smaller quantities.
-The difference is mainly in the quantities and functions in your body.
-For athletes, a good balance of macros is important for performance and recovery, while micronutrients contribute to your overall health.
+Macronutrients are the nutrients your body needs in large quantities, such as proteins, carbohydrates, and fats.
+Micronutrients, such as vitamins and minerals, are equally important but are consumed in smaller amounts.
+The difference lies primarily in their amounts and functions in your body.
+For athletes, a good balance of macronutrients is important for performance and recovery, while micronutrients contribute to your overall health.

-There are three types of macronutrients that your body needs: carbohydrates, proteins and fats.
+There are three types of macronutrients your body needs: carbohydrates, proteins, and fats.

 Carbohydrates: fuel for your body